About the Stanford Encyclopedia of Philosophy

-The Encyclopedia would like to acknowledge the volunteer services of Gintautas Miliauskas (Vilnius University), Jason Wu, and Yong Wei Chong Gabrielle for carefully reading and copy-editing numerous SEP entries and notifying us about typographical and other errors found therein.
+The Encyclopedia would like to acknowledge the volunteer services of Gintautas Miliauskas, Jason Wu, Yong Wei Chong Gabrielle, and Emily Fox-Penner for carefully reading and copy-editing SEP entries and notifying us about typographical and other errors found therein.
 We'd like to thank Nathan Tawil, who helped design the Encyclopedia entry format when the project started in 1995, and who has assisted the Principal Editor in editing certain entries.
 We're also indebted to David Barker-Plummer, Mark Greaves, Emma Pease, Susanne Riehemann, and Lynn Allen for their many helpful suggestions concerning the Encyclopedia project and the construction of this Web site.